kow3ns/kubernetes.github.io/docs/tutorials/stateful-application/basic-stateful-set.md

 web-1     1/1       Running   0          1h
 ```

-Notice that the `web-0` was recreated, but `web-1` was left untouched.
+Notice that `web-0` was recreated, but `web-1` was left untouched.
 When the
 Stateful Set was recreated, it repaired the state of the set by relaunching
 `web-0`,but, since `web-1` was already running, it adopdted this Pod.

-Let's take another look at the contents of the index.html Pods' NGINX
+Let's take another look at the contents of the `index.html` file served by the
-webservers.
+Pods' webservers.

 ```shell
 $ for i in 0 1; do kubectl exec -it web-$i -- curl localhost; done